 Explanation:

-In this example, we have taken a set named a is initialized with {1, 3, 5}, and additional elements are added using insert and emplace.
-After that, the set stores all elements in sorted and unique order, so the output prints the elements in ascending order.
+In this instance, a set called 'a' is created with {1, 3, 5}, and new elements are inserted using both insert and emplace methods.
+Subsequently, the set organizes all items in a sorted and distinct manner, resulting in the display of elements in ascending sequence.

 2) Accessing Elements